plasma-disassembler/plasma/README.md

 It supports :

-* definition of code/functions/data/ascii
+* definition of code/functions/data/ascii/offset
 * inline comments
 * xrefs
 * symbols renaming
 * stack variables (currently only for x86)
+* demangling symbols

 TODO :

-* stack variables renaming
+* run the analyzer on "offset" values
 * reload automatically if the analyzer has modified the content
 * multi-lines comments
 * arrays